Case Setup

 4. Clear the search bar in the Model Browser.

-5. Repeat steps 1 to 4 for Body_Exterior, Chassis, Cooling_Module, Electronics_Module, Patch (rename as Patches), Steering (rename as Steering Module), Suspension (rename as Suspension_Module), Underbody, VREV (rename as VREVs), Monitor_Surface (rename as Monitor_Surfaces), Wheel (rename as Wheels, only select those parts which are not inside another assembly).
+5. Repeat steps 1 to 4 for Body_Exterior, Chassis, Cooling_Module, Electronics_Module, Patch (rename as Patches), Steering (rename as Steering Module), Suspension (rename as Suspension_Module), Underbody, VREV (rename as VREVs), Monitor_Surface (rename as Monitor_Surfaces), Wheel (rename as Wheels), HVAC (rename as HVAC_Module), Fan (rename as Fan_Assembly).
+Only select those parts which are not inside another assembly.

 6. In the Model Browser, right-click on the Model assembly and select New Assembly.